telcoware/h2simple/docs/README.md

 - env variable NGHTTP2_INCDIR and NGHTTP2_LIBDIR should be set
   if nghttp2 is not installed in /usr/local/

-just run make:
+run make:
-- hsim/libh2sim.a, h2svr, h2cli is generated
+- h2sim/libh2sim.a, h2svr and h2cli are built

 ## Abbrevations